 Can you genuinely say that you know yourself?

-To create healthy boundaries, first, you need to know who you’re deep within.
-This is the essential step which so many people try to skip.
+To set healthy boundaries, first, you need to know who you’re deep within.
+This is the essential step that so many people try to skip.
 Self-honesty isn’t about what kind of ice-cream you like or what’s your favorite movie.

 I know how easy it’d be if someone told you what exactly you need to do with your life.
 But it’s only YOUR job to act on the essence you feel within yourself.